Web editorial:

 Adapting CMS templates

-A new breed of no-code web creation platforms is making it faster and easier for non-technical and technical creatives alike to create and publish premium web editorials.
+A new breed of no-code web creation platforms is making it faster and easier for non-technical and technical creatives alike to create and publish premium editorial.
 Content creators and designers can simply drag and drop pre-coded storytelling design components to a canvas to visually design fully-functional, responsive websites by themselves.
-The best also support custom coding, allowing developers to quickly expand interactive elements without coding them from scratch, and easily realize edge case concepts.
-The best bit?
-Everything you create can be embedded into an existing CMS and easily published to an established website.
+The best also support custom coding, allowing developers to quickly expand interactive without coding them from scratch, and easily realize edge case concepts.

 Of course, long-form web editorial only works if it’s actually interesting and well paced.
 There are a load of different narrative approaches you can use here, but the most popular include: